vitludwig/bagira-fullstack-assignment/Frontend-Oriented/backend/README.md

 **Prerequisites:**
    - .NET 8.0 SDK or later
    - PostgreSQL 16 or a compatible PostgreSQL server
+   - `dotnet-ef` tool when creating or inspecting migrations
    - Your preferred IDE (Visual Studio, Rider, VS Code)

 The API will be available at: